Viral Video Of Meltdown Over Forehead Kiss: Who Is The Porn Star Behind This?

 This all happened at a Santa Monica restaurant.
 When the video starts, you can hear someone telling the woman to leave and asking why she is there.
 She says that she has a right to be there, and she tells the people to go get a room over the forehead kiss.
 She wants them to go make out outside and not in the local eatery.
 Anna Storelli even calls the woman a slut and a prostitute over a kiss on the forehead.
 They say that they will order and move on.
 Beware before you watch this video because there is some graphic language.

-It goes so far that Anna Storelli is screaming at them she is going to report them to the police.
+It goes so far that Anna Storelli is seen screaming that she is going to report them to the police.
 All that happened was a forehead kiss.
 She went on saying that they were making out in front of people and making them uncomfortable.
 Anna ends up in the man’s face, and they are both asking for someone to call the cops.
 She is screaming at him and saying that they are sexually harassing her.

-The next thing you know Anna Storelli asks for a refund because of what is going on there.
+The next thing you know, Anna Storelli asks for a refund because of what is going on there.
 She is very unhappy about this forehead kiss and wants to report the person working there to his manager.
 She even screams that they were having sex there, which isn’t what was going on at all.
 Anna doesn’t want to watch them do this and even calls the woman ugly that he kissed.

 Luv u boo@justinbieber @theknocks pic.twitter.com/nhUZJYBfxM